soneyahossain/hcc-gap-recommender/README.md

 ### Setup (VirtualBox 6.1): the easy way
 Simply download and use the VirtualBox VM provided at `https://doi.org/10.6084/m9.figshare.21950552`.
 The file of interest is `hcc.ova`.
-We use VirtualBox version 6.1 and suggest users to use the same version.
-However, we have aso tested the image on VirtualBox 7.0 successfully.
+We use VirtualBox version 6.1 and suggest users use the same version.
+However, we have also tested the image on VirtualBox 7.0 successfully.

 Once downloaded, you will need to import the `ova` file.
 The `import` time is between 1-4 minutes.
 The running machine consumes about 13GB of disk space so